0x0000 The Seed

 quickstart/content/posts/my-first-post.md created

-you should be able to open up http://localhost:1313/ and check your brand new blog with one empty post.
+If you run hugo server -D you should be able to open up http://localhost:1313/ and check your brand new blog with one empty post.

 Step 2 - Github pages